ameingast/categorizer/Readme.md

     $ git push heroku master

-After deployment you can start the application with: _heroku ps:scale web=1_
+After deployment you can start the application with:

+    $ heroku ps:scale web=1

 ## Caveats
 Categorizer is still in active development and currently does not have any